 The best time to visit for fall foliage in New England is typically September and October.
 However, the exact timing for peak color can vary from year to year depending on weather conditions.

-Use this map to find up-to-date information on current New England fall foliage color.
+Use this Fall Foliage map to find up-to-date information on current New England fall foliage color.
+If you’re still in the planning stages, you may want to check these maps as well.

 5 tips for taking a road trip through New England

 1. Get a map.
 You’ll be traveling through some remote areas with spotty or no cell signal.
-If you don’t want to risk taking a wrong turn, either buy a paper New England map or download the offline version of whatever New England road trip map application you use.
+If you don’t want to risk taking a wrong turn, either buy a paper New England map like this one or download an offline version of your favorite app’s New England map.
 And if you can, familiarize yourself with it before you depart.

 2. Use apps to find cheap gas.
 Two popular ones are Gas Buddy and Waze.
 Fuel always ends up being one of the most surprising and costly expenses on a road trip.

 3. Track the weather daily.
-New England weather can be finicky, and changing conditions can take you by surprise.
-Keep a raincoat and sweater handy.
+New England’s weather can be unpredictable and can change quickly.
+Keep a coat and sweater handy.

-5. Always carry loads of water and snacks in the car.
-It’s convenient to have what you need on hand.
-Plus, you won’t waste time and money buying stuff at a convenience store.
+5. Always carry loads of water and snacks in the car so you won’t waste time and money buying stuff at a convenience store.
+It never hurts to be prepared!

 5 New England photography tips